-1931 Anthony Newley, star of stage and screen, is born today.
-Newley will go on to be a legend in the theatre world by creating two new musicals.
-Stop the World - I Want to Get Off, a collaboration with Leslie Bricusse, opened in 1962 and was not only directed by Newley, but also featured him as a performer.
-Newley went on to work with Bricusse again in 1965 for The Roar of the Greasepaint - The Smell of the Crowd.
-Newley is also remembered for his performance as the inevitable Matthew Mugg in the movie, "Doctor Dolittle," starring Rex Harrison.
+1931 Anthony Newley, star of stage and screen, is born.
+Newley becomes a legend in the theatre world by creating two new musicals.
+Stop the World - I Want to Get Off, a collaboration with Leslie Bricusse, opens in 1962 and is not only directed by Newley, but also features him as a performer.
+Newley works with Bricusse again in 1965 for The Roar of the Greasepaint - The Smell of the Crowd.
+Newley is also remembered for his performance as the inevitable Matthew Mugg in the movie, Doctor Dolittle, starring Rex Harrison.

-1953 Take a Giant Step, starring the young Louis Gossett, Jr., opens today at the Lyceum Theatre.
+1953 Take a Giant Step, starring the young Louis Gossett, Jr., opens at the Lyceum Theatre.
 The Playbill for the production states that young Gossett is a high school student in Brooklyn who aspires to be a pharmacist.

-2001 Some of Broadway's top stars, including Audra McDonald, Heather Headley and Lillias White, star in a special Actors Fund benefit performance of Dreamgirls at the Ford Center.
-Also in the cast: Alice Ripley, Emily Skinner, Brian Stokes Mitchell, Patrick Wilson, Adam Pascal, Darius de Haas and Norm Lewis.
+2001 Some of Broadway's top stars, including Audra McDonald, Heather Headley, and Lillias White, star in a special Actors Fund benefit performance of Dreamgirls at the Ford Center.
+Also in the cast: Alice Ripley, Emily Skinner, Brian Stokes Mitchell, Patrick Wilson, Adam Pascal, Darius de Haas, and Norm Lewis.

 2012 A new production of Tennessee Williams' steamy Southern-set Sweet Bird of Youth, directed by David Cromer, opens at the Goodman Theatre in Chicago.
 Diane Lane stars as aging Hollywood screen star Alexandra del Lago, opposite Finn Wittrock as young drifter Chance Wayne.